 British Airways vs. Virgin Atlantic Air Mile Redemption – Which Is Best?

 Upper Class return to New York on Virgin Atlantic costs 95,000 Flying Club miles (35,000 in Premium Economy & 20,000 in Economy).
 This compares to 100,000 Avios (off-peak) or 120,000 Avios (peak).
 Both airlines add around £500 GBP in taxes.
 Unless you have a British Airways American Express 2-4-1 voucher.
 Virgin works out cheaper.

-I have also outlined the cheapest transatlantic airlines flying to Europe.
+We’ve also outlined the cheapest transatlantic airlines flying to Europe.
 BA and Virgin are not included in this list, but as you can not fly to Europe for as little as $99 USD, this is worth a read.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.